 - New Project: creating a new project independent of the others;

 - Add Folder: adding a folder under the selected folder;

 - Add Device: opening a device adding window for the selected folder;

 - Remove: removing the selected element: device, folder, or project from the tree.

-Removing the parent folder or project removes all subfolders and items that were structured under it, upon confirmation of operation.
-In the situation shown on the figure, removing the folder South Enter will result in removing the controller from the project, but the controller contents will not be deleted.
+Removing a superior folder or project removes all subfolders and items that were structured under it, upon confirmation of operation.
+In the situation shown on the figure, removing the project will result in removing the device from the project, but the device contents will not be deleted.

-The iSMA Tool software supports UTF8 symbols in most of the places in the project.
+The iC Tool software supports UTF8 symbols in most of the places in the project.
 It is therefore possible to use native letters to lay out the project in a convenient way:

 Any name can be given to a project, folder, or even device.
-For this purpose an object needs to be selected and clicked once more, or the function key F2 has to be used.
+For this purpose select and click an object, which then becomes editable, or select an object and press the F2 key.

-The device components, which can be used to build the application program, are shown on the Workspace Tree, under a controller.
-If a selected element of the tree has other elements under it, i.e., children elements, issuing a command to a parent impacts all the subject elements as well, due to a hierarchical structure of the tree.
-This involves the Delete function– deleting the parent element deletes all the children elements.
+The device components, which can be used to program the application, are shown on the Workspace Tree, under a device.
+If a selected element of the tree has other elements under it, i.e., inferior elements, issuing a command to a the superior component impacts all the subject elements as well, due to a hierarchical structure of the tree.
+This involves the Delete function–deleting the superior element deletes all the inferior elements.

 It is possible to select many elements at once by using a Ctrl or a Shift key the same way as in the Windows Explorer (selecting elements with a Ctrl key pressed allows to select elements one by one, not in a consecutive manner; selecting elements with a Shift key pressed allows to select consecutive elements).